-Faculty from the Department of Family Medicine have multiple leadership roles with the medical school, including as Assistant Dean for Academic Affairs and directing the BUSM Office of Medical Education, the first-year Essentials of Public Health, and Introduction to Clinical Medicine 1B, in addition to the Family Medicine Clerkship, the Family Medicine Subinternship, and many pre-clerkship and fourth-year courses and electives.
+Faculty from the family medicine department have multiple leadership roles within the medical school, including as the associate dean of admissions, the assistant dean for curriculum & instructional design, the course director for the first-year Essentials of Public Health, and Doctoring 1 course.
+In addition, the family medicine department runs the required six-week Family Medicine Clerkship, the Family Medicine Subinternship, and many pre-clerkship and fourth-year courses and electives.

 Clerkships and Internships

-The Department trains medical students and residents for careers as family physicians, and fellows for leadership and research positions in primary care, with special emphasis on preparation to work in multidisciplinary primary care teams responsive to the needs of multicultural communities.
+The department trains medical students and residents for careers as family physicians, and fellows for leadership and research positions in primary care, with special emphasis on preparation to work in multidisciplinary primary care teams responsive to the needs of multicultural communities.

-Research, Clinical Practice, and Community Involvement
+Clinical Practice, Community Involvement, and Research